The Mandai Bird Paradise

 Coney Island Singapore is a great place to visit for nature lovers and adventure seekers.
 You can explore the island by walking or cycling along its trails and boardwalks, or by visiting its beaches and playgrounds.
 You can also learn more about the island’s history and environmental initiatives from its signage and exhibits.
 It is worth arranging to meet up with friends and make a full days adventure day of it, so here is a possible schedule for your day:

-Stop at any of the five beach areas that are accessible from the main path.
+- Stop at any of the five beach areas that are accessible from the main path.
 These beaches are not suitable for swimming, but they offer a quiet and relaxing place to rest and have a picnic.
 You can also look out for some of the wildlife that inhabits the island, such as otters, monitor lizards, squirrels, and monkeys4.
-Be careful not to feed or disturb them, though.
+Be careful not to feed or disturb the wild life.

 The total distance covered by this itinerary is about 10 km and the total duration is about 4 hours (excluding travel time).
 You can adjust the pace and duration according to your preferences and abilities.